kaiw3/Multivariate_Data_Tutorial_Core/docs/index.md

 ## 4. Challenge

 So...now you know how to run NMDS and ANOSIM analyses on multivariate data, as well as the situation in which these tests would be useful.
-So now its your turn to try it out!
+So now it's your turn to try it out!
 Use the code below that groups the data by location (latitude and longitude), and test to see if species are grouped by one or both of these variables.
 Remember to also check that these groupings are statistically significant, and how strong they are.

 ```
 barents_env_chal <- barents_env_raw %>%